rethinkdb/rethinkdb-rs/api/ruby/index.md

 sequence.order_by(key1, [key2...]) -> array
 {% endapibody %}

 Sort the sequence by document values of the given key(s).
+To specify the ordering, wrap the attribute with either `r.asc` or `r.desc` (defaults to ascending).

-Sorting without an index is limited to 100,000 documents because it requires the server to hold the whole sequence in memory.
-Sorting with an index can be done only on a table or after a `between` command using the same index.
-The `order_by` command defaults to ascending ordering.
-To explicitly specify the ordering, wrap the attribute with either `r.asc` or `r.desc`.
+Sorting without an index requires the server to hold the sequence in memory, and is limited to 100,000 documents.
+Sorting with an index can be done on arbitrarily large tables, or after a `between` command using the same index.

 __Example:__ Order all the posts using the index `date`.